 A study in digital disruption across Nordic banks by Accenture found that Nordic banks are no longer well-protected by their historically strong brands and large customer bases.
 Both global and local disruptors are attacking the entire banking value chain across all main product areas.

-The top retail banks are facing mounting and evolving customer demands fuelled by digital technologies such as mobile, cloud computing, AI and social media, and digital challenger banks are not only growing quickly but are very profitable.
+The top retail banks are facing mounting and evolving customer demands fuelled by digital technologies such as mobile, cloud computing, AI, and social media, and digital challenger banks are not only growing quickly but are very profitable.

 These digital challengers are redefining the Nordic financial services industry to the extent that 36% of Swedish citizens now admit to never using cash.
 Denmark, meanwhile, is the EU leader for digital payments with digital challenger apps such as MobilePay taking the country by storm.

-These challengers are creating a new ecosystem that many legacy banks are simply not prepared for.
+These challenges are creating a new ecosystem that many legacy banks are simply not prepared for.
 Indeed, one Accenture estimate indicates that most Nordic retail banking revenue will be at risk by 2020.
-78% of retail banks in the region are concerned or threatened by the digital challengers, 88% believe they need to rethink their business models to adapt and yet fewer than 40% have clear digital strategies in place for the future.
+78% of retail banks in the region are concerned or threatened by the digital challengers, 88% believe they need to rethink their business models to adapt, and yet fewer than 40% have clear digital strategies in place for the future.

 Nordic banks might be profitable, but their success has led to a degree of complacency when it comes to the need for digital transformation.
 Aside from regulation, changing consumer demands from increasingly digital-savvy customers and external threats from challenger banks are the greatest challenges faced by most Nordic retail banks and if they fail to address these concerns then they could lose their shine entirely.

-It could be that Nordic banks are specialised to the point of weakness.
+It could be that Nordic banks are specialized to the point of weakness.
 Even Nordea is only really diversified within Scandinavia.
 Still, the top Nordic banks are often perceived as some of the biggest and best in the world.
 This is mostly because they have generated some of the strongest profitability across the sector, but also due to the ease with which they managed to weather the 2008 crisis.

 But is a little of that shine starting to wear off?
-Nordic banks have been historically poor at addressing consumer trends and last year, the sector was hit by several high-profile money laundering scandals involving Russian oligarchs and organised criminals.
-These scandals caused shares in Nordea to drop by a fifth and according to Bill Browder, CEO and co-founder of Hermitage Capital Management, he would be surprised if “we didn't find more accounts across Nordic banks getting caught up in the scandal.”
+Nordic banks have been historically poor at addressing consumer trends and last year, the sector was hit by several high-profile money laundering scandals involving Russian oligarchs and organized criminals.
+These scandals caused shares in Nordea to drop by a fifth and according to Bill Browder, CEO, and co-founder of Hermitage Capital Management, he would be surprised if “we didn't find more accounts across Nordic banks getting caught up in the scandal.”